 Marian University has been an anchor institution in the Near Northwest Area (NNW) community since it was relocated here by the Sisters of St. Francis of Oldenburg in 1937.
 Marian, in partnership with NNW, is spearheading the Riverside Education Innovation District (REID), to:

+At the heart of REID is a commitment to lifelong learning and community revitalization.
 From literacy initiatives to adult education, the REID will be a resource for learners of all ages, fostering a culture of lifelong learning and personal growth.

 A diverse group of residents, community leaders, businesses, non-profits, government officials, educational institutions, service providers, and others are committed to ensuring that REID serves core needs of the NNW.